arp6333/AbsoluteValueTest/README.md

 **Conclusion**

-If you know the number is negative, it seems to be best to multiple by negative one to get the absolute value.
+If you know the number is negative, it seems to be best to multiply by negative one to get the absolute value.
 But in the end, it is such a miniscule difference and Math.abs is much more readable.